odpi/egeria-docs/site/docs/types/3/0380-Spine-Objects.md

-The spine object model adds the relationships that enable a glossary to contain the definition of spine objects that can be used to control access to data, and the guild the design of new data stores and APIs.
+The spine object model adds the relationships that enable a glossary to contain the definition of spine objects that can be used to control access to data, and to guide the design of new data stores and APIs.

 Model 0380 shows the relationships and classifications used to